 Even though Schneider’s dream is to be a great musician, she has other passions as well, such as her program of study at SCAD Atlanta.

 “Studying film and television requires a lot of time, as do most majors here at SCAD,” Schneider said.
 “This lets me keep music as my own thing, something that I can turn to when I don’t feel like finishing my foundations project or writing an essay.
 Music doesn’t become work for me and the element of fun might get sucked out if I had to take classes for it or something.”

 With a plate mostly full due to her full time college schedule, Schneider still tries to play once a month to stay connected to performing and the music industry.
-She recently performed at the Masquerade with fellow student musicians and their band, The TwoTakes.
-Schneider has worked hard, and as a result has met her inspirations and continued to gain more exposure for herself and her music.
-The world should keep a look out for Schneider and the amazing things she’s going to do in the music industry.
+She recently performed at the Masquerade with The TwoTakes, a band comprised of fellow student musicians.
+Schneider has worked hard and as a result has met her inspirations and continued to gain more exposure for herself and her music.
+The world should keep an eye out for Schneider and everything she’ll bring to the music industry.